 - Select Block List if you want to block the outbound calls in the Contacts list.
 OR,

-- Select White List if you want to allow outbound calls in Contacts list but block those that are not in Contacts list.
+- Select White List if you want to allow outbound calls in the Contacts list but block those that are not in the Contacts list.

 - For example, if the original number is 18016424655(11 Digits) and configured NSN Length is 10 then, 3CX Do Not Call will match last 10 digits from the right of the original number with that of the imported number i.e. (8016424655).
 Hence using this feature, our application will work even without a country code.

 - Click the Save button to save the settings.

 You can click the Reload button to log all the users out of ‘Do Not Call’ and restart the application with new settings.

 From here, you can configure Culture settings and start/stop the ‘3CX Do Not Call’ service.